Home Schedule Lectures Alumni FAQ

 Course description

-Embark on an immersive five-day journey with the "Contact Mechanics & Elements of Tribology" course, 10th edition, scheduled from February 24-28, 2025.
-This comprehensive program begins with exploring Mechanical Contact, delving into the integration of the Flamant solution and examining stress fields induced by frictional sliding.
-As the week progresses, participants will engage with topics such as Contact and Mechanics of Materials, Surface Roughness, and Computational Contact Mechanics, utilizing both the Finite Element and Boundary Element Methods.
+Embark on an immersive four-day journey with the "Contact Mechanics & Elements of Tribology" course, 11th edition, scheduled from February 24-27, 2026.
+This intensive program begins with exploring Mechanical Contact, delving into the integration of the Flamant solution and examining stress fields induced by frictional sliding.
+As the week progresses, participants will learn about topics such as Contact and Mechanics of Materials, Friction & Adhesion, Surface Roughness, and Computational Contact Mechanics, utilizing both the Finite Element and Boundary Element Methods.
 Practical sessions accompany each lecture, including hands-on experiences in indentation analysis, characterizing rough contacts, and coding in a toy-FEM environment.
-Midweek, delve into Fretting and Wear, and towards the end, focus shifts to Lubrication and Sealing, solving complex problems using the finite difference method.
-The course culminates with academic and industry insights from invited speakers, including a special segment on the Tribology of Tyres by Michelin, followed by an online written exam and a concluding session.
+We will also touch upon Lubrication and Sealing, solving complex problems using the finite difference method.
+A written exam will conclude the week.

 Vladislav A. Yastrebov, PhD